zdravkov/kendo-docs/basics/events-and-methods.md

 > A comprehensive list and examples of the widget events and the fields available in the event objects is available in the [API reference](/api/javascript) section.

+In addition to the `bind` method, the widget instance also exposes `one` method.
+It works in the same way, but the event handler will be executed **only once**.

 ### Prevent the effect of certain events

 Certain widget events may be prevented by calling the `preventDefault` method of the **event object**.
-The effect of the event prevention is specific to each event and is documented in the API reference.
+The effect of the event prevention is specific for each event and is documented in the API reference.

     <p>Animal: <input id="animal" /></p>